snowkylin/tensorflow-handbook/source/en/installation.rst

 Simple Installation
 ^^^^^^^^^^^^^^^^^^^^^^
-You'd better follow these steps if you only want to install TensorFlow on your personal computer without GPU or spending too much effort configuring the environment (taking Windows as an example):
+You can follow these steps if you only want to install TensorFlow on your personal computer without GPU or you do not want to spend too much effort configuring the environment:

-- Download and install Python IDE `Anaconda <https://www.anaconda.com/download/>`_ (with Python Ver 3.6);
+- Download and install Python distribution `Anaconda <https://www.anaconda.com/download/>`_ (with Python Ver 3.6).
-- Download and install Python IDE `PyCharm <http://www.jetbrains.com/pycharm/>`_ (Community version, students can apply for free Professional versions)
+- Download and install Python IDE `PyCharm <http://www.jetbrains.com/pycharm/>`_ (Community version.
+Students can apply for `licenses of Professional version for free <https://www.jetbrains.com/student/>`_).
-- Run ``Anaconda Prompt`` in the Start Menu, enter and execute ``pip install tensorflow``.
+- Run ``Anaconda Prompt`` in the Start Menu (Windows), enter and execute ``pip install tensorflow``.
+- Start PyCharm, create a project with default python interpreter, and create a python file in the project.

 And done.